Expensent

 8. The free option: native QuickBooks Receipts forwarding

 Before you pay anything, know what you already have.
 Every QuickBooks Online subscription includes a built-in Receipts feature and a custom forwarding address.
-Current US help shows addresses ending in @assist.intuit.com; older Intuit pages and many existing accounts still reference @qbodocs.com.
+Current Intuit help says customized addresses end in @assist.intuit.com.
+If QuickBooks shows a qbodocs address for your company, use that exact destination. @qbodocs.com.
 Use the exact address shown in your QuickBooks company.
 Forward a receipt or bill file to that address (or drag a supported file into the Receipts tab) and QBO's built-in OCR extracts key fields, then files it under “For Review” for you to match and categorize.

 The catch: it is still a manual workflow with real limits.
 File size must be between 46 KB and 20 MB.
 PDF, JPEG/JPG, PNG, or GIF only.
 Multiple files can be sent in one email, but each file should contain one receipt or bill.
 No rules engine, no deduplication, no line-item extraction.
 Gmail filters can work, but they are keyword/filter based and need ongoing maintenance.